kubatrt/CnC_Remastered_Collection/README.md

 TODO:
 ========
-- Pathfinding of the harvesters.
-Multiple harvesters have problems with dumping in the same factory.
-HOW harvesters finds the seed?
+- Fix pathfinding of the harvesters.
+Multiple harvesters have problems with dumping in to the same factory.
+-- HOW harvesters finds the seeds?
+-- HOW they finds the route?
+-- HOW they interact with eachother?
+- ADD Building queue
+- GUI display 'power' level of each player, (singleplayer)

 Potential problems and capability issues: